simcesplatform/simcesplatform.github.io/markdown/core_platform-settings.md

 # Configuring platform settings

+There are two collections of settings:

+- [General platform level settings](#general-platform-level-settings) that affect the background components like Log Reader and require running the installation script to take an effect
+- [Simulation run specific settings](#simulation-run-specific-settings) that affect the future simulation runs and can be changed without running the installation script

 ## General platform level settings

 The default settings for the platform are fine for local testing.